EB-ResNet research strategy

 Dedicated to helping people with EB.

 EB-ResNet’s strategic aims are determined primarily by the unmet needs of patients, identified by both clinicians and people living with EB.
-The feasibility of addressing these unmet needs through research, and the likelihood of being able to translate research outputs into affordable treatments, also guide prioritization of the support of particular research areas.
+The feasibility of addressing these unmet needs through research, and the likelihood of being able to translate research outputs into affordable treatments, also guide prioritisation of the support for particular research areas.

 The three key aims of EB-ResNet’s strategy are to:

 - Support research to develop effective and safe treatments